gvwilson/thirdbit/fiction/iffy/index.md

 "An'—did you really know my olders?"

 He nodded again.
-"Only met 'em a coupla times,
+"Only met 'em a couple o' times,
 'long by Port Progress.
 Was just First an' Second then, crewin' on the *Rushin Doll* before Cap'n Wang passed